awez/amirrajan.github.com/_posts/2013-08-09-gtd-genin-tsuikyu-dammit.md

 Again, consider root causes.

 ##Confirmation - Are you sure?
 Are you really really sure?
-I received a request to clear out one of test environments (basically to "reset" one of our end user sandboxes).
+I received a request to clear out one of the team's test environments (basically to "reset" one of our end user sandboxes).
 Welp.
 I passed in the wrong argument into the reset script and blew away a different environment...
 Luckily (after lots of panicking), we found that differential backups were being run against that environment every 15 minutes.
 In the retrospective, we talked about adding a Y/N confirmation to the script so that it doesn't happen again... famous last words.
 Better solutions to consider:

 - Taking a backup before preforming a destructive action
 - Adding an undo command to the script, and printing that command after the destructive command is executed